Where we build

 South End, Albany

 Albany’s South End is an historic neighborhood with a diverse population and many notable community assets.
 The neighborhood is home to the Capital District's first Habitat home and, to date, we have built or rehabilitated 34 homes in the South End with four more homes currently under construction.
 We have two rehabs under pre-development.

 North Central, Troy

 Troy’s North Central neighborhood was once a thriving industrial hub of shirt collar factories, bell refineries, and manufacturers of iron and steel that attracted families from around the country.
-We have fully rehabilitated three two-family homes, and are currently renovating three more homes in the neighborhood with two new construction homes recently completed.
+We have built and sold 12 homes, including five rehabs and seven new construction.
+The Phoenix House is in this neighborhood.

 Past focus neighborhoods include North Albany, where we built 18 homes from 2003 to 2007, and South Troy, where we built 13 homes from 2012 to 2015, and one home currently under construction in the same neighborhood.
 We’ve also built in Albany’s Arbor Hill, Delaware Ave and Park South neighborhoods; the Town of Guilderland; the City of Cohoes; Troy’s Eastside and The Hill neighborhoods; and the Village of Castleton.